PrajnyaSatish/Question-Answering-Engine/README.md

     * The paragraphs are split into sentences which are again sorted in order of relevance.
 The most relevant answer is taken as response       to all other types of questions.
   * Definition_extraction.py :
     * Uses ML to separate definitions of a keyword from all other types of candidate responses.
 This is used only when the response             expected is a definition.
 For example, "what" type of questions

+The contents of TextFiles were obtained from wikipedia.
+The training data was obtained from University of Illinois Question Classification Dataset (http://cogcomp.org/Data/QA/QC/train_5500.label).